The FoFF Alumni Enrichment Award competition closes on October 7, 2019. The grant project should take place during 2020.

 - Application form

-- Project proposal that demonstrates a continuing commitment to Finland through collaboration with a Finnish colleague and or host institution, project length up to 3 months during the 2020 calendar year
+- Project proposal that demonstrates a continuing commitment to Finland through collaboration with a Finnish colleague and or host institution, project length up to 3 months during the 2020 calendar year.
+The project proposal statement should not exceed 500 words but contain enough detail so the selection committee has a good idea of what you plan to do during the visit.

 - Letter of support for project by Finnish host organization